Adobe AIR

-Adobe AIR (also known as Adobe Integrated Runtime and codenamed Apollo) is a cross-platform runtime system currently developed by Harman International, in collaboration with Adobe Inc., for building desktop applications and mobile applications, programmed using Adobe Animate, ActionScript, and optionally Apache Flex.
+Adobe AIR (also known as Adobe Integrated Runtime and codenamed Apollo) is a cross-platform runtime system currently developed by Harman International, in collaboration with Adobe, for building desktop applications and mobile applications, programmed using Adobe Animate, ActionScript, and optionally Apache Flex.
 It was originally released in 2008.
 The runtime supports installable applications on Windows, macOS, and mobile operating systems, including Android, iOS, and BlackBerry Tablet OS.

 AIR is a runtime environment that allows Adobe Animate content and ActionScript 3.0 coders to construct applications and video games that run as a stand-alone executable and behave similarly to a native application on supported platforms.
 An HTML5 application used in a browser does not require installation, while AIR applications require installation from an installer file (Windows and OS X) or the appropriate App Store (iOS and Android).
 AIR applications have unrestricted access to local storage and file systems, while browser-based applications only have access to individual files selected by users.

 AIR internally uses a shared codebase with the Flash Player rendering engine and ActionScript 3.0 as the primary programming language.
 Applications must specifically be built for AIR to use additional features provided, such as multi-touch, file system integration, native client extensions, integration with Taskbar or Dock, and access to accelerometer and GPS devices.
 HTML5 applications may run on the WebKit engine included in AIR.

 Notable applications built with Adobe AIR include eBay Desktop, Pandora One desktop, TweetDeck, the former Adobe Media Player, Angry Birds, and Machinarium, among other multimedia and task management applications.
 According to Adobe, over 100,000 unique applications have been built on AIR, and over 1 billion installations of the same were logged from users across the world, as of May 2014.
 Adobe AIR was voted as the Best Mobile Application Development product at the Consumer Electronics Show for two consecutive years (CES 2014 and CES 2015).

 In June 2019, Adobe announced it would begin transitioning ongoing support and development of Adobe AIR to Harman.
 Adobe continued to provide support for versions 32 and earlier until the end of 2020, as support would be managed by Harman.